sebastien-plutniak/archeoviz/paper.md

 	* 2D map plot
 	* 2D section plot on the X axis
 	* 2D section plot on the Y axis
+* Summary statistics and data export to third-party applications
 * Reproducibility features, i.e. automatic generation of the command line to reproduce the current setting of the application
 * Timeline of the findings discovery
 * Guidelines for the application